 The pipeline system of OVITO will run that Python function

 whenever needed in order to generate the data objects that flow down the pipeline.
-These data objects will be
+Any subsequent modifiers

 the final pipeline output will appear in the interactive viewports of OVITO.

-create() function you define, you have a lot of freedom how you build a new dataset and which
+create() function you define, you have a lot of freedom in building a new dataset and which

 kinds of data objects you create.
 You can add a simulation cell, particles, bonds, global attributes, surface meshes,